AirPods Pro 2

 "AirPods Pro 2" Features

-Rumors point to Apple updating AirPods Pro in early 2021.
-While leaks have been minimal, one October 2020 report predicted the "AirPods Pro 2" will have a fresh design that more closely resembles recent earbuds from Samsung, Amazon, and Google.
+Ming-Chi Kuo says Apple may release the updated AirPods Pro in 2022.
+While leaks have been minimal, one October 2020 report predicted the "AirPods Pro 2" would have a fresh design that more closely resembles recent earbuds from Samsung, Amazon, and Google.
 The rounded design would fill the user's ear and either lose the stem entirely or replace it with a shorter one.

 The "AirPods Pro 2" would have updated Apple Silicon, replacing the H1 system-on-a-chip found in the first-generation AirPods Pro.
 We don't yet know the full list of changes the "H2 chip" would bring, but leaks point to a more complex structure that would take up less space, allowing for the stemless "AirPods Pro 2" design.